 Teachers of the Law had no problem understanding the meaning of what Jesus was saying.
 Jesus was claiming to be eternal; He was the

 Messiah the Savior of the World, the Everlasting Covenant Lord Himself.
 This Eternal existence makes Jesus equal in His Divine Nature

 to the Father.
-The disciple John described the eternal existence of Jesus in this way.
+The disciple John described the eternal existance of Jesus in this way.